martin-svk/dot-files/README.md

 Hey everybody.
 I am Martin, a software developer with an obsession for workflow improvement.
 Below I present the most interesting parts of my config files. **Feel free to be inspired**.

-**Caution**: This repository is changing often as my workflow is changing (and hopefully improving).

 | [Credits](#credits) | [License](#license) |

 ## What's included